Baxi Boiler Problems: Diverter Valve

 How to Fix It!

 The good news is that the diverter valve is a relatively inexpensive part—especially when compared to the cost of a new boiler.
-Unfortunately, you’re going to need to hire a professional to take care of the replacement, as you really shouldn’t be tinkering with a gas boiler if you don’t know what you’re doing.
-Your existing valve may be repairable, but it is usually more cost-effective to just replace it.
+Unfortunately, if you have a faulty diverter valve on the boiler, you’re going to need to hire a professional to fix the diverter valve, as you really shouldn’t be tinkering with a gas boiler if you don’t know what you’re doing.
+If the diverter valve has become stuck, your existing valve may be repairable, but it is usually more cost-effective to just replace it.
+This ensures that your hot water tap will function properly again.

 Hire a Qualified Plumber